werkmind/german-wordpress-translations/README.md

 <h2>Memberpress German Translation using DeepL</h2>

 The Translation is done entirely by DeepL v2 Free, without any manual correction.<br>
-This German Translation is a base project, feel free to commit changes.<br>
+This German Translation is a base project, feel free to commit changes.<br><br>
+Altough Memberpress has an official german translation, this will also work in combination with Buddyboss and Buddypress (which normally overrides the translation)<br><br>

 <h3>How to use the language file?</h3>
 The files (.po & .mo) are used by the Plugin Loco Translate (https://wordpress.org/plugins/loco-translate/).<br>